-A number of these fees are charged by your lender and some lenders may require them prior to the closing.
+A number of these fees are charged by your lender and some lenders may require they be paid prior to closing.
 Your lender is required to provide an exhaustive list of these fees prior to closing.

 New homeowners are frequently so excited by the prospect of buying a home that they forget to consider the significant expenses in actually maintaining the home.

-– Utilities: If you’re buying an existing home, request payment information for all utilities (electric, gas, oil, etc…) and other services (cable).
-Remember that when you buy in the Catskills there is a period of at least 6 months where you’ll probably require a heating source and those costs can run high depending on the age/efficiency of your heating equipment.
+Utilities: If you’re buying an existing home, request payment information for all utilities (electric, gas, oil, etc…) and other services (cable).
+Remember that when you buy in the Catskills there is a period of at least 6 months where you’ll probably require a heating source and those costs can be significant depending on the age/efficiency of your heating equipment.

-– Repair/Maintenance: Depending on the type/age of the home you buy, you may need to factor in costs for regular repair/maintenance of various structural elements (e.g. roof, windows, deck, etc…) and systems (e.g. heat, water, air conditioning).
-We regularly walk our buyers through the various costs they’re likely to encounter.
+Repair/Maintenance: Depending on the type/age of the home you buy, you may need to factor in costs for regular repair/maintenance of various structural elements (e.g. roof, windows, deck, etc…) and systems (e.g. heat, water, air conditioning).

-Our goal in helping a client buy a home is to give them as complete a picture possible of the bottom line.
+Our goal throughtout the buying process is give you as complete a picture possible of the bottom line.
 While all of this can take a bit of the fun out of the buying process, our clients regularly thank us for helping them to be fully informed and prepared for home ownership in the Catskills.